michaelthorne/boilerplate/README.md

     - An example of a color variable that is provided:
     - `@color-black: #000;`
     - These are defined in: `inc/colors.less`
+- **Helpers**
+    - `.clearfix`
+    - `.hidden // Hide from screenreaders and browsers`
+    - `.visuallyhidden // Hide from screenreaders only`
+    - `.invisible // Hide visually and from screenreaders, but maintain layout`
+    - `.hide-small // Hide on small screens`
+    - `.hide-medium // Hide on medium screens`
+    - `.hide-large // Hide on large screens`
+    - These are defined in: `inc/helpers.less`

 Components
 -